mbrav/gitraider/README.md

 Mass git repository search, replace and commit tool written in Rust

-**⚠️WARNING⚠️** This project is still WIP so please test on repositories that you have a safe copy of.
+**⚠️WARNING⚠️** This tool is designed to make changes to hundreds of git repositories, as well as pushing these changes to remote if `--push` flag is used.
+This project is still WIP so please test on repositories that you have a safe copy.

 ## Run